canonical/sec-cvescan/README.md

 results into text.
 It also allows for filtering the results.

 ## Contents
 * README.md       - this file
+* snapcraft.yaml  - snap packaging metadata, this can work as a snap or as a bash script
+* snapcraft       - actual code and related files live in here
-* text.xsl - modified version of oscap xslt file to output cve list in text format
+* text.xsl        - symlink to modified version of oscap xslt file to output cve list in text format
-* cvescan - script to download oval and scan your system (or an image manifest)
+* cvescan         - symlink to script to download oval and scan your system or an image manifest

+## Snap usage

+TODO: Add something like sudo snap install cvescan when the snap is registered and in the store

-## Prereqs
+## Prereqs id not using the snap

 sudo apt-get install -y libopenscap8 xsltproc